 In June 1947, Emery finally retired from the B&O after 49 years of service.
 He was toasted at a surprise dinner held at the Reformed Church in Rockwood, and it made front page news in the Somerset County Leader.
 At the dinner, stores department head J.M.
 Minick said that Emery “had earned the respect and good will of all of the men on the division because of his reliability and never-failing good humor in any kind of emergency.”

 As a retirement gift, Emery received a platform rocking chair.
 Said the Leader, “It now occupies a prominent spot in the Younkin living-room where the genial railroader plans to sit back and take things easy.”

 As he aged, Emery was burdened with hypertension and heart disease.
 After an acute heart attack, at age 79, Emery died on Feb.
 18, 1960.
 He was buried near his parents, first wife and daughter at the Rockwood IOOF Cemetery.

 Elsie outlived him by a little over a year.
-She fractured her left femur.
-Suffering from hardenign of the arteries, she passed away on June 7, 1961, at age 82, and is buried with her husband.
+During that time, she fractured her left femur.
+Suffering from hardening of the arteries, she passed away on June 7, 1961, at age 82, and is buried next to Emery.

 Emery and his father are mentioned in an "old time railroader" list in the 1957 commemorative book, Rockwood Centennial: 1857-1959, and in the 1906 History of Bedford and Somerset Counties by William H. Koontz.

 ~ Daughter Geraldine Virginia "Mickey" (Younkin) Newcomer Cheverton Martin ~

 As a young woman, she worked for the Somerset County Leader, handling legal notices and obituaries.